CLLane/BackEndBuildOut/README.md

   ### GET
     ### /api/v1/colleges

-      - Will query for all colleges and return an array of     college object.
+      - Will query for all colleges and return an array of college objects.

         *example succesful return*

           > [{ "id": 1, "college": "Duke University", "created_at": "2019-10-04T16:37:12.041Z", "updated_at": "2019-10-04T16:37:12.041Z" }, { "id": 2, "college": "Iowa State University", "created_at": "2019-10-04T16:37:12.047Z", "updated_at": "2019-10-04T16:37:12.047Z" }]

     ### /api/v1/colleges/:id